Chain Mail Is Back & It's Preying On People With OCD

 "There's a sense of urgency, it feels very life or death.
 Even people without OCD can relate to that scary feeling," says Esther Fernandez, who’s behind the popular TikTok account of mental health nonprofit Made of Millions and has OCD herself.

-Erica says her first memory of feeling able to control an irrational situation that scared her was her decision as a child to take baths instead of showers for weeks after receiving her first chain mail about a girl that kills in the shower.
+Erica says her first memory of feeling able to control an irrational situation that scared her was her decision as a child to bathe instead of shower for weeks after receiving her first chain mail about a girl that kills in the shower.

 AdvertisementADVERTISEMENT